-Very few subjects dealing with electric guitar are as deep and unending as effects.
-The guitar effect is an industry unto itself, with players still using everything from old amps with built-in reverb and tremolo to brand-new technology like Line 6's Helix multi-effects.
-Effects are so pervasive that most guitarists keep multiple stompboxes in their rigs at all times.
-From single pedals designed to enhance the guitar's tone to designs that create otherworldly sounds, there are enough types, brands, and formats to keep every guitarist's gear addiction satiated for a very long time to come.
+Very few subjects dealing with electric guitar are a deep and unending as guitar pedals and effects.
+An industry unto themselves, players still use everything from old amps with built-in reverb and tremolo to brand-new technology like Line 6's Helix multi-effects.
+Effects are so pervasive that just about every guitarist keeps several in their rig at all times.
+From single pedals designed to enhance your guitar's tone, to otherworldly designs that create sounds never heard before, there are enough types, brands, and formats to keeps every guitarist's gear addiction satiated for a very long time to come.

 Sweetwater's Sales Engineers are regarded as the most experienced and knowledgeable professionals in the music industry, with extensive music backgrounds and intense training on the latest products and technologies.
 They are available to offer you personalized product advice any time you need it.